Home :::

 Route:

 Glimpses of the sea will appear occasionally and totally in the wrong place.
 Woolamai, the triple K, (Kernot, Kilcunda, Kongwak) and finally (K4) Korumburra Bakery for lunch.
+(112km)

-After a leisurely break and a few reminisces, its back up the Korumburra - Warragul Road to Lardner, bypassing Warragul town and its lights, to Nilma and the Crossover twisties to the Neerims, Nayook and the Powelltown sweepers to finish.
-Expect around 330 km for the day - plus start and finish commutes.
-Sun should be awkwardly low as we head back to Melbourne via Healesville.
-Hard ride, but enough to get you through the next week taking two days to recover.
+Expect around 337 km for the day - plus start and finish commutes.
+The sun should be awkwardly low as we head back to Melbourne via Healesville.
+A hard ride to get you through the next week taking two days to recover.

 Sunday 25th March